 To help pay for your college education, students may borrow through several loan programs.

-There are major changes coming to the 2024-2025 FAFSA form and as a result, it will be available in December rather than on October 1.
+The 2025-2026 FAFSA will be available on or before December 1 rather than on October 1.
 The new process is role-based and begins with the student filling out their portion of the FAFSA, including identifying their contributors.

 A contributor is anyone who is asked to provide information on a student’s FAFSA including the student, the student’s spouse (if applicable), a biological or adoptive parent, or the spouse of the remarried parent who is on the FAFSA (stepparent.)
 When it comes time to submit their FAFSA, students will need each contributor’s name, date of birth, SSN, mailing address if they do not have a SSN, and non-shared email address.